zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 ## Availability

-- system should always remain up and return the response of a client request.
+- System should always remain up and return the response of a client request.
-- availability is usually quantified in percentage, and counting the number of 9s.
+- Availability is usually quantified in percentage, and counting the number of 9s.
-- availability = UP time / ( UP time + DOWN time)
+- Availability = UP time / ( UP time + DOWN time)
 	- ex: downtime/year = 3.65 days
 	- up time = 365(1 year) - 3.65 = 361.35
 	- av = 361 / (361.35 + 3.65) = 0.99 (two nines)